pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

    if your notebook introduces an external dependency (for example, an optimisation or sampling library), do not place it next to the solver-configuration notebooks.
-2. Pair the notebook with a markdown version of the notebook via jupytext
+2. Pair the notebook with a markdown/python version of the notebook via jupytext.
+This is important for version control, which ignores all files with `*.ipynb` ending.
 3. Include the notebook into the docs by mentioning it in the `nav` section of `mkdocs.yml`
-4. Update the makefile to enjoy formatting and linting
-5. Enjoy.
+4. Enjoy.

 ## Benchmark